0Seren/AutoSplitters/ASAMU/README.md

 Features
 --------
   * Removes Loads to calculate IGT to make times more fair across machines and runs.
-  * Auto reset the timer when loading into Workshop.
+  * Auto reset the timer when on the main menu.
   * Auto start the timer when the player gains control in Workshop.
   * Splits when changing chapters/levels and when losing control in Epilogue.